“Fairytale Of New York” — The Pogues ft. Kirsty MacColl

 You promised me Broadway was waiting for me

-But as time’s gone on, let’s just say the early optimism in their relationship didn’t come to fruition in quite the way they’d both hoped it would.
+But as time’s gone on, let’s just say the early optimism in their relationship hasn’t been sustained for the long run.

-There’s a section I won’t quote from, as we like to keep it a family show around here…even though the BBC are quite happy to play this song in its entirety on mainstream daytime radio at this time of year…
+There’s a even section I won’t quote from, as we like to keep it a family show around here…even though the BBC are quite happy to play the song in its entirety on mainstream daytime radio every Christmas…

-However it’s clear the two of them have become somewhat disillusioned in their relationship, and in one another, since those far-off days when the Christmas lights first sparkled in their eyes for one another.
+However it’s clear the two of them have become somewhat disillusioned in their relationship since those far-off days when the Christmas lights first sparkled in their eyes for one another.

 After the two protagonists trade insults for a while, “Fairytale Of New York” settles into a more wistful mood…they think back to what they had, and what might have been…